 When cleaning upholstery and fabric, do not use lacquer thinner, nail polish remover, laundry soaps, or bleach.
 Never use carbon tetrachloride, gasoline, or naphthalene for any cleaning purpose.
-These materials may cause damage to the material being cleaned and most are highly flammable.
+These materials may cause damage to the material being cleaned and most are highly flammable, posing risk of injury due to fire.